 Why Lab-Tested Kratom Matters for Withdrawal

-Every batch we ship is third-party tested for alkaloid content, heavy metals, and microbial contamination.
+Every batch we ship gets third-party tested.
+Alkaloid content, heavy metals, microbial contamination, all of it.
 We never sell extract-spiked powder or 7-OH concentrates.
-When your body is already destabilized, consistency and purity aren’t optional.
+Ever.
+When your body is already destabilized, consistency and purity stop being a nice-to-have.
+They become the whole point.
 See our guide, Lab Tested Kratom.

 Kratom for opiate withdrawal questions